 Many men are initially overwhelmed by the news of the pregnancy.
 Expecting him to make a decision about the relationship at that point will most likely not end well.
 Give him space to process the whole situation before making any requests.

 Create a Basis for the Relationship:

-Note: A decision to keep the baby does not automatically imply that you have to move forward with the relationship.
+Note: A decision to keep the baby does not automatically imply that you must move forward with the relationship.
 You have the freedom to decide what you want to do about the relationship - moving toward each other or seeking distance.
 You may even choose to end the relationship at this time.

 👤 What is your personality type, and how does this affect your pregnancy?
 Take the Personality Test!